LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 ## 🧐 Model Interpretation
 ### Objective
-To explain how the model makes predictions, by analyzing the impact of features.
+Explain how the model makes predictions, by analyzing the impact of features.

 ### Process
 - Made a **feature importances plot** that shows the feature's impact on the model's decision making process.